siddharth-kothari9403/OnlineStore/README.md

 ```

 Now you can use the user menu or admin menu as directed by the program to perform operations on the products or customers.

+Kindly refer to the project report for details on implementation.